 The European Commission released a joint statement on 6 February for the International Day of Zero Tolerance to FGM where it details the EU action and commitment to ….

-The European Parliament held a debate in plenary session on 10 February and put an oral question to the Commissioner for Justice and Gender Equality, Vera Jourova.
+The European Parliament held a debate in plenary session on 10 February and put an oral question to the Commissioner for Justice and Gender Equality, Vera Jourova, on FGM.

 In January, Latvia took over the Presidency of the EU until July.
 Its programme can be found here.
 The Presidency will lead the discussion on behalf of the EU at the next CSW and in international discussions on the post-2015 development framework.
 Tweet them with your wish list at @eu2015lv

 Ahead of the 8th March, the European Parliament held several different events.
 Leyla Hussein spoke at an S&D event on Women for Change, Change for Women on FGM during a panel discussion on Violence against women.
-She highlighted the need for the EU to support survivors and those at risk by
+She highlighted the need for the EU to support survivors and those at risk by signing, ratifying and implementing the Istanbul Convention.

-WHAT HAS THE NETWORK SECRETARIAT BEEN UP TO?
+END FGM at work

 Since the Network started to take office in January 2015, we’ve been busy raising awareness and informing stakeholders about our work and what Europe should do to support our action at different events around Europe.
 Here’s a summary of our actions.

+Secretariat

 The Network took part in an exchange of views with the European Parliament’s Women’s Rights and Gender Equality Committee on 20th January.
-Network and Advocacy Manager Elise Petitpas presented the Network and called on MEPs to ensure the EU continues to prioritise the elimination of FGM, in particular in its next gender equality strategy.
+We presented the recently established Network and called on MEPs to ensure the EU continues to prioritise the elimination of FGM, in particular in its next gender equality strategy.
 The hearing can be viewed here.